MargotHuet/MargotHuet/README.md

 - 👋 Hi, I’m @MargotHuet
-- 👀 I’m interested in coding
+- 👀 I am an AI and c<programming enthusiast
-- 🌱 I’m currently a student at Ada Tech School and I am searching for an apprenticeship in Web development/AI
+- 🌱 I’m currently a student at Ada Tech School where I am learning software development and I am searching for an apprenticeship in Web development/AI.
+- 🎊 Enjoy !

 <!---
 MargotHuet/MargotHuet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.